YesmelinP/sql-challenge/README.md

 ### entity_relationship_diagram.png:
 A PNG image of the Entity Relationship Diagram (ERD) exported from QuickDBD.
 This diagram visually represents the database structure, showing the relationships between different entities.

+### tables_images
+Storage of screenshots of tables already created and imported into PostgreSQL.

 ## Help
 tutoring_session_with_Brandon/